Hryhorii Skovoroda: Teaching

 One of Skovoroda's missions was teaching.
 Formally he taught poetics in the Pereyaslav Collegium (during 1750–1751) and poetics, syntax, Greek and catechism at Kharkov Collegium (also called Kharkiv Collegium and in Latin: Collegium Charkoviensis or Zacharpolis Collegium) (during 1759–1760, 1761–1764, 1768–1769).

 In 1751 he had a dispute with the presiding bishop of the Pereyaslav Collegium, who considered Skovoroda's new ways of teaching as strange and incompatible with the former traditional course of poetics.
 Young Skovoroda, confident in his mastery of the subject matter and in the precision, clarity and comprehensiveness of his rules of prosody, refused to comply with the bishop's order, asking for arbitration and pointing out to him that "alia res sceptrum, alia plectrum" [the pastor's scepter is one thing, but the flute is another].
 The bishop considered Skovoroda's stance as arrogant and consequently he was dismissed.

-The first year of teaching at the Kharkov Collegium passed brilliantly for Skovoroda.
-He not only excited his students with his lectures but his creative pedagogical approach also attracted the attention of his colleagues and even his superiors.
+The first year of teaching at the Kharkov Collegium was successful for Skovoroda.
+His lectures and pedagogical approach attracted the attention of students, colleagues, and superiors.

 Skovoroda was also a private tutor for Vasily Tomara (1740—1813) (during 1753–1754, 1755–1758) and a mentor as well as a lifelong friend of Michael Kovalinsky (or Kovalensky, 1745–1807) (during 1761–1769), his biographer.
 Probably he was also a private tutor for Gabriel Vishnevsky (1716—1752) (during 1745–1749), son of Fyodor Vishnevsky (1682—1749).
 Due to Fyodor Vishnevsky, Skovoroda has visited Central Europe, especially Hungary and Austria.

 In his teaching Skovoroda aimed at discovering the student's inclinations and abilities and devised talks and readings which would develop them to the fullest.
 This approach has been described by Skovoroda's biographer Kovalinsky: